-- Select the mode for specifying the preset - ► Click the first element (straight line, circle or circular arc) with the left mouse button - > The element is color-highlighted. - Click the second element (straight line, circle or circular arc) with the left mouse button - > The control sets the preset symbol on the intersection. - You can align the coordinate system as needed.
-Further information: "Adjusting the orientation of the coordinate system", Page 415
+- Select the mode for setting a preset - Select the first element (straight line, full circle, or circular arc) using the left mouse button - > The control highlights the element. - Select the second element (straight line, circle, or circular arc) using the left mouse button - The control sets the preset symbol on the intersection. - In addition, align the coordinate system as needed - Further information: "Adjusting the orientation of the coordinate system", Page 430